Vinson Massif: Later ascents

 The climb of Vinson offers little technical difficulty beyond the usual hazards of travel in Antarctica, and as one of the Seven Summits, it has received much attention from well-funded climbers in recent years.
 Multiple guide companies offer guided expeditions to Mount Vinson, at a typical cost of around US$45,000 per person, including transportation to Antarctica from Chile.

+The skyrunner Fernanda Maciel did the fastest ascent of Vinson in 6 hours and 40 minutes and round trip in 9 hours and 41 minutes from base camp.

+In January 2008, four Alpini of the Italian Army — Ettore Taufer, Giovanni Amort, Elio Sganga, and Marco Farina — completed the first ascent of Mount Vinson via a new route after a 270 km overland traverse from Patriot Hills.
+Unlike other expeditions, which are flown by helicopter to the mountain's base camp, the team skied the entire approach while hauling 75 kg sledges.
+The route had never been attempted before and required 13 days of travel across Antarctic terrain to reach the base camp.
+The ascent from 2125 m to the 4897 m summit was completed over two days, with an intermediate camp at 3940 m.
+This remains one of the longest unsupported approaches to Mount Vinson recorded.

 First ascent from east side

-While the vast majority of prior climbs to the summit have used the western side of the massif from the Branscomb Glacier, the first ascent from the east side was successfully completed by an eight-person team sponsored by NOVA in January 2001.
+While the vast majority of prior climbs to the summit have used the western side of the massif from the Branscomb Glacier, the first ascent from the east side was completed by an eight-person team sponsored by NOVA in January 2001.
 The team consisted of: